Last Updated April 26, 2026

 - Scrub metadata: remove company names, inventor identities and enabling details before requesting generic writing help.

 - File first, ask AI later.
-Prepare and file provisional applications before you refine text with an LLM.
+Prepare and file provisional patent applications before you refine text with an LLM.

 - Use privileged channels.
 Enterprise LLM tiers that guarantee no data retention and no third-party access reduce exposure.